Anže Logar

 Anže Logar (born 15 May 1976) is a Slovenian politician who was Minister of Foreign Affairs in the third Janša cabinet from March 2020 to June 2022.

 Logar served as the director of the Government Communication Office in both Governments of Janez Janša, and served as the official spokesperson of the Slovenian Presidency of the Council of the European Union in 2008.
-In the presidential elections of October and November 2022, he was a candidate, but barely lost to Nataša Pirc Musar.
+He ran in the presidential elections of October and November 2022, but narrowly lost to Nataša Pirc Musar.

 Education and early life

 In 2000, Logar graduated at the Faculty of Economics in Ljubljana.
 In January 2006, he obtained his MSc degree at The Graduate School of Government and European Studies.
 In July 2016 Logar received a doctorate from the Faculty of Applied Social Studies in Nova Gorica.

 Logar started working in 2000 in the marketing division of SKB Bank, Société Générale group.
 In view of Slovenia's EU accession, in 2003 he moved to Brussels to work as adviser as the new Slovenian Members of the European Parliament from the European People's Party group (SDS).